jacekwasowski/node-image-resizer/README.md

   await resizer('./image.jpg', setup);
 })();
 ```
+Returns array of file names (with path) for generated thumbnails.

 ## Setup
-You can create as many smaller copier from your image as you wish.
+You can create as many thumbnails from your image as you wish.

-All definitions (for each thumbnail separately) are grouped in one object `setup` with following structure:
+All definitions (for each thumbnail separately) are grouped in one object with following structure:

 ```
 const setup = {